Perkedel/HexagonEngine/README.md

 # Synopsis
 ## What is this?
-A Godot template to make your games on.
+A Godot template platform to make your games on.

 Framework for make things AAA atleast so.